 The two of them were silent for a few minutes.

 Hermione had her life to look forward to; she shouldn't have to throw it away because of some stupid law.
-She hoped that someone decent would petition for her.
+Minerva hoped that someone decent would petition for her.
+Hermione deserved at least a small chance of happiness with her future spouse.

 Hermione spoke up.
 "What will happen to me?"

 "Thank you."
-Hermione finished her tea.
-She was exhausted.
+Hermione finished her tea in silence.
+She was exhausted and there wasn't much else to say.
 "I think I'm going to head back to Gryffindor Tower."

 "I'll walk you there," Minerva said, standing.

-"Oh, you don't have too," Hermione replied, straightening her robes.
+"Oh, you don't have to," Hermione replied, straightening her robes.

 "Dear, it's past curfew now.
 Besides, I don't want Filch giving you any trouble."

-The two of them walked to the Tower in silence.
-Hermione was still trying to come to terms with today.
+The two of them walked to the tower in silence.
+Hermione was still trying to come to terms with what happened today.
 She couldn't believe she would have to get married soon.

-She shook her head.
-There was nothing she could do to change it, she would simply have to hope for the best.
+Hermione shook her head.
+There was nothing she could do to change it.
+She would simply have to hope for the best.

 She hated feeling so out of control.